Departing ZTE executive describes 'deep humiliation' in farewell letter

 In the letter, Zhang also praised long-time rival Huawei Technologies [HWT.UL] and said he truly wished Huawei, as a Chinese company, could “straighten up its spine and face inevitable challenges in the future”.

-Huawei, the world’s largest telecom equipment maker, has long been under scrutiny in the United States, seen as a risk because of its alleged links to the Chinese government, which the company has denied. [nL4N1TU368]
+Huawei, the world’s largest telecom equipment maker, has long been under scrutiny in the United States, seen as a risk because of its alleged links to the Chinese government, which the company has denied.

 Reporting by Sijia Jiang; Editing by Eric Meijer